jmi2k/zig-playground/README.md

 binaries, can become outdated the same day you download the project.
 I recommend you to keep track of [andrewrk/zig](https://github.com/andrewrk/zig), and compile your own binaries if you can.

+## Dependencies

+I was planning to distributing static binaries, but for now I just can't provide them.
+So, to get Zig to work, you need to fullfill the dependencies listed in its repository.

 ## How do I start?